MasterOfTheTiger/apod-extension/README.md

 - Added a lot of comments in JS code
 - Added "Check Internet Connection" message when loading for more than 5 seconds.
 - Styled date box
+- Fixed date inconsistency
+- Add share option for email and Twitter